MatheusSC017/BlogNews/README.md

 #### Installation for Development mode
 1. Clone the repository on your device

+2. Move to the project repository

-2. Create a .env.dev file with the website configuration, for development purposes you can use the example below:
+3. Create a .env.dev file with the website configuration, for development purposes you can use the example below:
 ~~~
 SECRET_KEY=secret_key_for_use_in_docker_change_me
 DEBUG=1